 Then trivia questions - we were hopeless and even moreso, when Peter Lawrence pointed out that all the answers where printed in the Table Talk handouts on everyone's table.
 It was dark alright, and somebody printed the blasted notes in 6point - couldn't see a thing!

-Melanie Rooth announced Wendy James with Out of Silence as the winner of the First Crime Novel - Wendy's award was collected by her publisher.
+Melanie Rooth announced Wendy James and Out of Silence as the winner of the First Crime Novel - Wendy's award was collected by her publisher.
 Melanie Rooth mentioned a number of the other novels in the category and had some glowing comments to make about all entries.

-Rhys Muldoon announced Lachlan McCulloch Packing Death Best True Crime novel, again mentioning all of the other contenders, but as he said (and most of us agreed) too much Kath is never enough.
+Rhys Muldoon announced Lachlan McCulloch and Packing Death Best True Crime novel, again mentioning all of the other contenders, but as he said (and most of us agreed) too much Kath is never enough.
 Lachlan was there to receive his award and even wore the big overcoat that he appears on the cover in.
-He was just a little emotional, and having finished that book late on Friday, I can see why - he went through Hell to nail that family (review at http://tinyurl.com/me63e ).
+He was just a little emotional, and having finished that book late on Friday, I can see why - he went through Hell to nail that family (review here).

 Maryjean Watt then announced Peter Temple joint winner for The Broken Shore.
-Peter tried his hardest to make us all believe that his win had more to do with being able to break into VicPolice's LEAP database system for juicy bribery material on the judges than the nature of the book, but even at his most self-effacing it is the book of the year and could easily have won on its own. (review at http://tinyurl.com/okkhc )
+Peter tried his hardest to make us all believe that his win had more to do with being able to break into VicPolice's LEAP database system for juicy bribery material on the judges than the nature of the book, but even at his most self-effacing it is the book of the year and could easily have won on its own. (review here.)

-Judge Liz Gaynor then announced the joint winner Chris Nyst with Crook as Rookwood.
+Judge Liz Gaynor then announced the joint winner Chris Nyst and Crook as Rookwood.
 Her summary pointed out that this book includes some of the best written courtroom scenes in the Australian genre and she's definitely right about that.

 Peter Lawrence then announced and presented the Lifetime Achievement Award to John Silvester and Andrew Rule.
 It's very easy to forget that the Underbelly series was the beginning of an Australian publishing phenomena - self-published / true crime.
 Unflattering, funny, concise and exactly what you'd give any budding gangster as a how not to manual, the Underbelly series was mostly self-published when all the publishing houses wouldn't touch them and they have gone off "like hotcakes".